tisho/framer-hints/README.md

 ## API

-You can show and hide the hints from your own code by calling one of the three exposed methods:
+You can show and hide the hints from your own code by calling one of the three methods available to you:

 ```
 FramerHints.show()
 FramerHints.hide()
 FramerHints.flash()
 ```